 SUPPORTING CHARACTERS [to view the entire article, click here: SUPPORT YOUR SUPPORTING CHARACTERS]

-Here is a short list of ways to enhance your script by enhancing your Supporting Character(s)
+Here is a shortlist of ways to enhance your script by improving your Supporting Character(s)

 2) Experiment.
 When writing your protagonist, you have to be very careful and detailed.
 This will be the character that drives your story.
 If this character isn’t lovable, or at least appealing, your movie will FAIL.
 But with supporting characters you can write “outside the box”.
 Think about the ‘Dark Knight’.
 We know Batman is the main character, right?
 But why did you keep watching the movie over and over again?
 Because of the Joker.
-While much of the Joker’s character should be credited to Heath Ledger’s performance, Nolan did a wonderful job creating this character.
-Nolan doesn’t hold back, and creates a witty, dark, and emotionally unstable supporting character, which can challenge Batman in every way.
-A lot of writers would be scared to create a character like this, worried this might ruin their script.
-Quite the contrary.
+While much of the Joker’s character should be credited to Heath Ledger’s performance, Nolan did an excellent job creating this character.
+Nolan doesn’t hold back and creates a witty, dark, and emotionally unstable supporting character, which can challenge Batman in every way.
+Many writers would be scared to create a character like this, worried this might ruin their script -- quite the contrary.
 You can’t go “too” wrong with your supporting character.
 It’s much easier to replace supporting actors rather than the main actor.
 So experiment.
 Think outrageous and give your character the most striking and comedic traits known to man!

 BREAKING INTO THE INDUSTRY [to read full article, click here: SCREENWRITING FROM A CAMERA LENS]